Last Updated on

 “Both the Buddhist monk and the clinical psychologist work toward understanding the forces that determine the inner life.”

-The fundamental themes of self-discipline, mindfulness, concentration and ‘being in the present’ are introduced in Buddhist as well as Yoga philosophy.
-These are easily compared to the concepts of self-control and flow presented by positive psychology.
-(Ivtzan & Papantoniou, 2014)
+The fundamental themes of self-discipline, mindfulness, concentration and “being in the present” are common to Buddhism and yoga philosophy.
+Those themes are related to the positive psychology concepts of self-control and flow (Ivtzan & Papantoniou, 2014).

-According to a study performed by Levine (2011), the correlations between Yogic philosophy and Buddhism are ‘inner well-being’ and ‘having the right thoughts’.
-In the field of positive psychology Seligman presents the similar idea that thinking patterns which are ‘wrong’ or ‘pessimistic’ can lead to suffering.
+According to Levine (2011), common concepts to yoga philosophy and Buddhism are inner well-being and having the “right” thoughts.
+In the field of positive psychology, psychologist Martin Seligman presents a similar idea: Thinking patterns that are “wrong” or pessimistic can lead to suffering.

 According to Buddhist philosophy, suffering is unavoidable.
-There is evidence of this in our daily lives where we often face challenges and unpleasant circumstances that we cannot control.
+There is evidence of this in our daily lives—we often face challenging circumstances that we cannot control.

-Being mindful of our thought patterns can help us towards transforming our suffering into well-being.
-The best news is it can be cultivated through different methods.
+Being mindful of our thought patterns can help us transform our suffering into well-being.
+And luckily, mindfulness can be cultivated through different methods.

 Levine, M. (2011).
 The Positive Psychology of Buddhism and Yoga: Paths to a Mature Happiness.
 New Jersey; Lawrence Erlbaum Associates.